Openhab-Nodes/website/content/en/userguide/getting_started.md

 <img src="/img/features/create_account.png">
 {{< /col3md >}}

+## Setup &amp; Maintenance interface

+After you have finished the initial setup, you will see the welcome screen of the Setup &amp; Maintenance interface.
+Throughout the guide, references to different pages are given like this: <a class="demolink" href="">Things</a> for example.

+You generally use *Setup &amp; Maintenance* for administering your installation, add and remove addons as well as configuring Things and connections between Things.
+You do not "control" your Smart Home from here.
+Remember that you can always log into the interface by entering “http://gateway.local” into your webbroser (as long as you haven't changed the hostname configuration).

 Learn in the next chapter on how to administer your openHAB X installation including how to create additional user accounts.